sygmaprotocol/docs/docs/01-introduction/04-governance.md

 To maintain transparency of the community multisig governance process, all proposals are expected to be defined as a PR inside the Sygma [community multisig execution](https://github.com/sygmaprotocol/community-executions) repo.
 These proposals, consisting of one (or more) transactions/extrinsics, are expected to be prepared in a predefined format and created as separate files inside the repo.

-#### Maintenance Key

-In addition to the above listed multisig accounts, administration of the protocol also encompasses a Maintenance Key.
-This key holds limited privileges related to pausing and restarting the bridge, as well as retrying specific failed bridge requests.
-These privileges can be accessed by all on-call engineers, and would only be needed during maintenance or in emergency scenarios.

 ### Relayer Network Administration

 Becoming a relayer in the Sygma network is currently a permissioned process.
 You can find more information around the current relaying partners as well as how to become a partner in [Becoming A Relayer Partner](../04-ecosystem/03-relayer-partner.md).